tmpbci/LJ/README.md

 - Planetarium 	: A 4 lasers planetarium.
 - pySimu 		: A full speed laser simulator (pygame, python 2.7)
 - LaserPong		: Our laser Pong is back ! (python 2.7)
+- Pose 			: Display json openpose skeleton animations ans starfields
+- fft3          : Example how to make LJ audio reactive
+- maxwell 		: A laser synth inspired by bluefang great work.

 #
-# Program your own "plugin"
+# Client Side : Program your own "plugin"
 #

 The server approach is based on redis, so you write and run your laser client software in any redis capable programming langage (50+ : https://redis.io/clients).
-If you want some interaction with GUI, like in text status area, you also need OSC.
+An external program that just send pointlists is a "client".
+If you want some interactions from the webUI, like text status area support, crash detection, launch,... it's a "plugin" and some default code is needed see square.py as example and :

 - Read all this readme ;-)
 - There is a client and plugin folders with examples in different languages.
-If you want to do game especially with pygame, see ljpong in plugins/games directory.
+If you want to do game, especially with pygame, see ljpong in plugins/games directory.
 - Generate at least one point list array (say a square) with *enough points*, one point is likely to fail for buffering reason.
-- Feed your point list array in string format to redis server. i.e use "/pl/0/1" redis key to feed client 0, pointlist 1.
+- Feed your point list array in string format to redis server. i.e use "/pl/0/1" redis key to feed scene 0, pointlist 1.
 - Tell LJ.conf your plugin configuration : OSC port and command line to start it.

+Currently the WebUI (webui/index.html) is static so it has to be modified 'manually' and build : run python build.py in webui directory.

+#
+# Client side dope mode : How to use lj23
+#

-- lj3.py (python 3) and lj.py (python 2.7) have many very useful functions to not reinvent the wheel.
-Maybe it's better to symlink them in your directory than having a separated copy, to get future enhancements transparently.
+lj23 have many very useful functions to not reinvent the wheel for advanced point generation "client" side : layers, built in rotations,..

+4 Great TRICKS with lj23.
+First open square.py and learn how to declare different objects. square.py is a 2D shape example in 3D rotation (red/green anaglyph rendering) that use 2 layers : one left eye and one for right eye.

+1/ How to have another laser drawing the same thing ?

+That's a destination problem : just add another destination !

+Dest1 = lj.DestObject('1', 1, True, 0 , 1, 1)	# Dest1 will also send layer 0 points to scene 1, laser 1

+2/ Different layers to different lasers ?

+Say because of too much points you want Left element drawn by scene 0, laser 0 and right element by scene 0, laser 1

+First define a different object/layer for each drawn element :

+Leftsquare = lj.FixedObject('Leftsquare', True, 255, [], red, 255, 0, 0, 0 , True)		 # Left goes to layer 0
+Rightsquare = lj.FixedObject('Rightsquare', True, 255, [], green, 0, 255, 0, 1 , True)	 # Right goes to layer 1

+Define 2 destinations :

+Dest0 = lj.DestObject('0', 0, True, 0 , 0, 0) 	# Dest0 will send layer 0 points to scene 0, laser 0
+Dest1 = lj.DestObject('1', 1, True, 1 , 0, 1)	# Dest1 will send layer 1 points to scene 0, laser 1

+3/ Different layers to one laser ?

+You should consider adding all your points to one layer, but same as 1/ it's a destination problem, just add another destination with the same scene/laser for this layer

+Dest1 = lj.DestObject('1', 1, True, 1 , 0, 0)	# Dest1 will also send layer 1 points to scene 0, laser 0

+4/ I want to animate/modify anything on the fly : I'm doing a game and suddenly my hero change color.

+It's a declared object problem : say Hero is a Fixed Object, you can directly change value of

+Hero.name, Hero.active, Hero.intensity, Hero.xy, Hero.color, Hero.red, Hero.green, Hero.blue, Hero.layer, Hero.closed

+For a character vanishing in one point use a relativeObject so you can decrease resize parameter,...
+PNC.name, PNC.active, PNC.intensity, PNC.xy, PNC.color, PNC.red, PNC.green, PNC.blue, PNC.layer, PNC.closed, PNC.xpos, PNC.ypos, PNC.resize, PNC.rotx, PNC.roty, PNC.rotz

+Remember RelativeObject points 'objectname.xy' has to be around 0,0,0.
+The other properties let you change the actual position (xpos, ypos), resize,..

+Same for Dest0 if it's a destObject, properties are :
+Dest0.name, Dest0.number, Dest0.active, Dest0.layer, Dest0.scene, Dest0.laser

+DrawDests() will take care of all your declared drawn elements/"objects" and Destinations to generate a point list per scene/laser sent to redis.
+In client point of view a "pointlist" is the sum of all its declared "layers".

 #